 I used to shop for dresses; now I shop for mutual funds.
 I’m excited to go to work.
 It’s a wonderful opportunity for the hard worker.
 Commissions are not capped.
 The sky’s the limit,” says Benne.

+>

-“She has talent,” adds Allocca.
+> “She has talent,” adds Allocca.
 “Lisa was dead-ended.
 She got burned.”
 Benne is slated to head up the company’s first remote office, scheduled for Chicago where, in addition to her own hits, she will make overrides on the five or so consultants that will be hired there.
 Her income potential is likely to exceed a half million dollars, according to Allocca.

+>

-For Sheila Klatzky, a single mother in her early 50s, her former job kept her on the road – and away from her daughter – about four nights a week.
+> For Sheila Klatzky, a single mother in her early 50s, her former job kept her on the road – and away from her daughter – about four nights a week.
 Deeply in dept, Klatzky met Allocca and says the potential clicked for her.

+>

-Though not professing to be a technical expert, Klatzky had years of sales experience, which helped push her income up.
+> Though not professing to be a technical expert, Klatzky had years of sales experience, which helped push her income up.
 Way up.
 It has given her a “whole new perspective on life.”
-Out of dept, Klatzky will return to her White Plains home, which she rented in 1992 because she could no longer afford to live in it.
+Out of debt, Klatzky will return to her White Plains home, which she rented out in 1992 because she could no longer afford to live in it.

+>

-This life change “has meant a tremendous amount for my daughter as well as myself,” she says.
+> This life change “has meant a tremendous amount for my daughter as well as myself,” she says.
 Klatzky was able to send her daughter to camp this summer and asserts that her job at Essential Data “has allowed me to think about the future and what kind of future I’d like.